UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 `alt.condition(IF this is true, DO this, ELSE DO this)`.

-So here we are checking if the `week_day` column has the value `'Wed'`, and if it does we use the `'coral'` color, otherwise we use the default `'steelblue'` colour.
+So here we are checking if the `week_day` column has the value `'Wed'`, and if it does we use the `'coral'` colour, otherwise, we use the default `'steelblue'` colour.

 Instead of typing out `'Wed'` each time we calculate the day with the highest sum of donations using pandas and extract it using the